kbengine/kbengine/kbe/src/lib/python/Doc/library/selectors.rst

    +-- SelectSelector
    +-- PollSelector
    +-- EpollSelector
+   +-- DevpollSelector
    +-- KqueueSelector

 In the following, *events* is a bitwise mask indicating which I/O events should be waited for on a given file object.
-It can be a combination of the constants
+It can be a combination of the modules constants below:
-below:

    +-----------------------+-----------------------------------------------+
    | Constant              | Meaning                                       |